 Definition & Symptoms of Depersonalisation Disorder

-Depersonalisation Disorder is a type of disorder that classifies as a Dissociative Disorder in the DSM (Diagnostic and Statistical Manual of Psychiatric Disorders).
-Strict criteria need to be met in order to give a positive diagnosis.
-Diagnosis is difficult, so it is important that a Clinical Psychologist or Psychiatrist do this.
-Individuals who suffer from the disorder may have symptoms including:
+Depersonalisation disorder classifies as a dissociative disorder in the DSM (Diagnostic and Statistical Manual of Psychiatric Disorders).
+Strict criteria need to be met in order to give a positive diagnosis, and it is important that a clinical psychologist or psychiatrist stick to these criteria given how tricky this disorder can be to identify.

-- Sensory anaesthesia, a lack emotions
+- Sensory anaesthesia, a lack of emotions

 - Sensations of lacking control over one’s actions, i.e. speech or motor functions